-What is the best time for whale watching in Cabo San Lucas?
+When is the best time to go whale watching in Cabo San Lucas?
+Ask the experts.
 The answer depends on what you hope to see!
-To decide what is the best time for whale watching for yourself, please keep reading.
+To decide when is the best time for you to join us on a whale watching adventure, keep reading.
 Our guidelines for whale watching tours in Los Cabos have been taken from years of observations and thousands of tours led by our team of Marine Biologists.

-What we have also found is that heightened levels of whale activity tends to grow and wane in small packets of days.
+What we have also found is that heightened levels of whale activity tends to grow and wane every 2 – 3 days.
 In other words, we have noticed there will be 2 or 3 days of intense whale activity followed by a couple of days of relaxed whales.
-This has been observed to coincide with the arrival (more activity) and departure (less activity) of small groups of male Whales looking for female whales that are receptive to mating.

-So what we suggest is, that if you hope to see a wondrous level of whale activity, make at least 2 whale watching tours, several days apart, perhaps at different times.
+We know many of our guests are coming to Cabo San Lucas and the top of their bucket list is to see the whales, but not only see the whales, but hopefully witness some amazing behaviors!
+So what we suggest is, that if you hope to see a wondrous level of whale activity, make at least 3 whale watching tours, several days apart, perhaps at different times.
 Several reservations a couple of days apart, ensure you of the best opportunity to see whales leaping from the ocean, frolicking baby whales or witness the intensity of whale mating groups.

-We hope that these recommendations for what is the best time for whale watching Cabo San Lucas helps give you a better understanding of what to expect when joining Whale Watch Cabo’s guides for some whale watching tours.
+We hope that by using our experience to make your Cabo San Lucas whale watching plans you may ensure the best chances of having some wonderful Whale watching adventures with us.
+These recommendations are to give you a better understanding of what to expect when joining Whale Watch Cabo’s guides for some whale watching tours.
 No matter when you decide to join us, we are sure that the passion our staff of marine biologists has for the whales of Los Cabos you will find infectious.
 We absolutely love encountering whales and always aim to show our guests the best time whale watching in Los Cabos.Share